 Online shopping is up; and that’s an opportunity for beauty: “Data from Mintel’s Global COVID-19 Tracker – Canada shows that over a quarter (27%) of Canadians have reported an increase in the amount of online shopping they do as a result of the pandemic (by April 1)….Brands have an opportunity to help their customers navigate these uncertain times by providing easy online shopping experiences, with virtual guidance when needed,” says Ross.

 And while experts differ on whether so-called clean or conventional beauty will come out ahead, Ross is listening carefully to consumers on social media and says that clean beauty has the lead: “While the shift to clean beauty has been ongoing for some time, after the crisis subsides, clean beauty's focus on safety will attract more consumers to the category,” she tells Cosmetics Design.

 “As consumers become increasingly aware of general hygiene and safety practices,” says Ross, “the need for transparency will intensify.
 Clean beauty and natural have remained popular mentions on Twitter and Instagram in the Americas and around the globe over the last few months.
 In fact, mentions of clean beauty and safety rose as COVID-19 worsened in March.
 Expect the clean concept to gain more mentions on social media with consumers looking to stay safe and be well.”

-Deanna Utroske is a leading voice in the cosmetics and personal care industry as well as in the indie beauty movement.
-As Editor of CosmeticsDesign.com, she writes daily news about the business of beauty in the Americas region and regularly produces video interviews with cosmetics, fragrance, personal care, and packaging experts as well as with indie brand founders.
+Since 2014, Deanna Utroske has been writing daily news articles for CosmeticsDesign.com.
+Now as Editor of the site (since late 2017), she's a leading voice in the cosmetics and personal care industry as well as in the indie beauty movement, not only writing daily news but also regularly producing video interviews with cosmetics, fragrance, personal care, and packaging experts as well as with indie brand founders.
 Find out how else the Coronavirus crisis has changed the beauty industry in this recent #duviews video.